hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-web-domain-dirlist user demo.com on

-The call is used for changing the directory list mode.
+This function is used for changing the directory list mode.

 *******************************************************************